sapslaj/mid/sdk/python/README.md

   in the future it would be nice to have this be more flexible.
 - Pluggable module system - Right now everything baked into the provider but it might be nice to be able to expand it somehow.
-- More language support - Only Go, TypeScript, and YAML are supported at the moment since those are the only languages I use with Pulumi.
-Python support will most likely be next, followed by C# and Java.
+- More language support - Only Go, TypeScript, Python, and YAML are supported at the moment since those are the only languages I use with Pulumi.
+C# and Java support will come eventually.

 [^1]: _Technically_ there is an "agent" that runs on the remote node, however
     it only runs for the duration that the Pulumi provider runs and